PaulZC/IridiumSBD/documentation/README.md

 void ISBDDiagsCallback(IridiumSBD *device, char c);
 ```

-These callbacks allow the host application to monitor Iridium serial traffic and the library’s diagnostic messages.
+These callbacks allow the host application to monitor Iridium traffic and the library’s diagnostic messages.
 The typical usage is to simply forward both to the Arduino serial port
-for display on a computer terminal:
+for display in the serial monitor:

 ```
 void ISBDConsoleCallback(IridiumSBD *device, char c)